oracle/odpi/doc/src/public_structs/dpiSubscrMessage.rst

 .. member:: const char \* dpiSubscrMessage.dbName

     Specifies the name of the database which generated the notification, as a byte string in the encoding used for CHAR data.
+This value is not populated when the :member:`~dpiSubscrMessage.eventType` member is set to the values DPI_EVENT_AQ or DPI_EVENT_DEREG.

 .. member:: uint32_t dpiSubscrMessage.dbNameLength

-    Specifies the length of the :member:`dpiSubscrMessage.dbName` member, in bytes.
+    Specifies the length of the :member:`~dpiSubscrMessage.dbName` member, in bytes.

 .. member:: dpiSubscrMessageTable \* dpiSubscrMessage.tables